deidrebrin/sql-database-workshop/index.md

 > ## Prerequisites
 >
 > You will need to install **XAMPP**.
-See [Setup](https://librarycarpentry.org/lc-sql/setup.html) for instructions and further information.
 We will be using FileMaker Pro for part of the workshop but you are not required to have this installed on your computer.
 {: .prereq}